roymadpis/Peer_To_Peer_Lending_Project/README.md

 # Peer_To_Peer_Lending_Project
  In this Python Script we build Peer To Peer Lending Model that advises investors whether or not to invest in a given loan.
-The project was conducted as part of a semestrial course in Reichman university in Business & Data Analytics program and got the highest score among 7 teams working on the same project.
+The project was conducted as part of a semestral course in Reichman university in Business & Data Analytics program and got the highest score among 7 teams working on the same project.

 The model classifies loans into 2 classes: class "0" = The loan will have realized return that is higher than 2%